Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

     ...
 ```

-Here, let's assume that *args accepts an arbitrary number of positional parameters which must be of type `str`.
-Let's also assume that **kwargs accepts operation-specific keyword arguments, including any azure-core specific keyword arguments.
-In this case, we can narrow the type for *args to `str`.
-For **kwargs, due to the complexity of the type, we will leave it as `Any`.
+Here, let's assume that `*args` accepts an arbitrary number of positional parameters which must be of type `str`.
+Let's also assume that `**kwargs` accepts operation-specific keyword arguments, including any `azure-core` specific keyword arguments.
+In this case, we can narrow the type for `*args` to `str`.
+For `**kwargs`, due to the complexity of the type, we will leave it as `Any`.
 Typed this looks like:

 ```python
 from typing import Any